-Get on the same page as your new roommate(s): reach out, make contact with your roomies.
-Figure out what you might need or want in your shared space and who can bring what to avoid cluttering up your living areas with duplicated items.
+Get on the same page as your new roommate(s): reach out and make contact.
+Figure out what you might need or want in your shared space and who can bring what to avoid cluttering up your living areas with duplicate items.
 Here's a list of things to think about to get you started:

-- Mini refrigerators
+- Mini refrigerators (Maximum Size of 4.6 Cubic Feet)

 - Floor lamps

 - Fans (while some buildings have AC, not all do.
-You will want one for your room until the weather cools down!)
+You will want one for your room until the weather cools down)

-Because space at college may not be as large as space you have at home, it is imperative to closely consider the items you do not need as well as the items you can get from home at a later date.
+Space at college may not be as large as space you have at home, it is imperative to closely consider the items you do not need as well as the items you can get from home at a later date.
 If your family does not live far from Burlington, consider bringing mostly seasonal clothing and changing it out when you visit home.

-- Clothes Hangers
+- Clothes hangers

 - First-Aid Kit (Band-Aids, Antibiotic Ointment, Aspirin, etc.)

-- Small Trash Can
+- Small trash can